aws-powertools/powertools-lambda-java/docs/core/metrics.md

     This will not be available during metrics visualization, use Dimensions for this purpose.

 !!! info
-    Adding metadata with a key that is the same as an existing metric will be ignored
+    Adding metadata with a key that is the same as an existing metric will be ignored.
 <!-- prettier-ignore-end -->

 === "App.java"